 Hard water takes longer to boil, which leads to higher utility bills and having your patience tested every time you try to make a hot cuppa.
 It also leads to limescale, which damages kettles.
 The market is full of kettles specially built for boiling hard water, and every manufacturer claims their product is number one.
-To help you find the best kettle for hard water, we reviewed 8 great electric kettle brands and this is what we found …
+To help you decide the best kettle for hard water to buy, I reviewed 8 great electric kettle brands, and this is what I found …

 - Best Kettle For Hard Water: Our Top 8 Brands

 - 1. Russell Hobbs 24363 Inspire Electric Kettle